 I don't dye my hair (yet) and have tons of hair, so it has the appearance of being very thick, though the texture is fine.
 It's wavy but shrinks and becomes frizzy when dry.
 I don't mind doing a little work in the morning, but I don't want to spend hours blow drying, flat-ironing or curling my hair.
 While I know I'm over 50, I don't think us older women necessarily have to have the typical old lady, pageboy cut just because we are getting older.

-Anyway, right now I'm a little 'scissor-shy,' as at the last cut, at an expensive Yorkville salon, they ended up chopping off three inches, put tons of layers in the sides, and chopped off my bangs and thinned them out with the back end of a pair of scissors.
-Now I've ended up with an unflattering, frizzy, overly layered cut and am desperate for some advice and/or possible fix so that I can feel at least semi-attractive while I grow this mess out.
+Anyway, right now I'm a little 'scissor-shy.'
+At the last cut, at an expensive salon, they ended up taking off three inches, put tons of layers in the sides, and chopped off my bangs and thinned them out with the back end of a pair of scissors.
+Now I've ended up with an unflattering, frizzy, overly layered cut.
+I am desperate for some advice or a possible fix, so that I can feel at least semi-attractive while I grow this mess out.
 Thanks, and look forward to a response. — Sharon

 A: Sharon, I really like your hair in this photo.
 If this is your natural movement, you have gold...